abdullahkady/frontend-o-meter/futurework.md

 - Hot reload opened files
 - Add just a refresh button for current files
 - Add COSMIC FSM to the modules
+- Derive insights about the project (with visualization)